 The Food Mill Operating Model

 The Food Mill will become a multifunctional food farmacy to help eliminate barriers and solve issues that lead to food insecurity in Columbus, GA.
 Operating from the kitchen of a local restaurant and catering business, The Food Mill will offer healthy prepared meals made with locally sourced ingredients to families that are food insecure.
 In partnership with MercyMed Columbus, a nonprofit healthcare clinic that is located right next door, The Food Mill will also offer medically tailored meals to give patients with diet-related diseases access to proper nutrition for their specific illness.
 The Food Mill will also invite neighborhood entrepreneurs to build their food businesses in its shared kitchen.
-New Venture Advisors is developing a plan that unifies these businesses under one operating model and expands the retail footprint through a mobile market that will bring prepared meals and fresh grocery items to Columbus Housing Authority locations.
+New Venture Advisors developed a plan that unifies these businesses under one operating model and expands the retail footprint through a mobile market that will bring prepared meals and fresh grocery items to Columbus Housing Authority locations.
 (2021)

 Whatcom Local Food Campus

 The Whatcom Community Foundation invests in activities and organizations that improve the ability of people to help themselves, increase connections among people, and take cooperative approaches to community issues.
 WCF was exploring the development of a local food campus on a waterfront property that would become a multi-tenant site, anchored by a school district commissary.
 The goal was to strengthen Whatcom County’s local food system, by promoting health equity, forging tangible strategic connections between food production organizations, and helping farmers connect with institutional markets.
 NVA developed the business case for this ambitious project.
 (2021)

 Food System Planning for the Waukegan Food Ecosphere